nullNEU/nullify/README.md

 ## Contributing

-If you find the project interesting or find some bugs, you can help us in various ways:
+If you find a bug somewhere, feel free to raise a [new issue](https://github.com/nullNEU/nullify/issues) on GitHub.

-- If you find a bug, raise a [new issue]() on the project
+> [!NOTE]
-- If you feel that you can work on an existing task, feel free to comment on the issue and pick it up!
+> Please check if the bug/feature you are raising/requesting has already been reported before you create a new issue!

-Detailed guidelines for setting the project up locally and contriuting can be found in the [contribution guidelines](CONTRIBUTING.md) for the project.
+Detailed guidelines for setting the project up locally and contributing can be found in the [contribution guidelines](CONTRIBUTING.md) for the project.